ITfoxtec/FoxIDs/docs/users.md

 ![Configure Login](images/configure-user-mfa.png)

 ## User repository
-Each track contains a user repository supporting an unlimited number of users because they are saved in Cosmos DB.
+Each environment contains a user repository supporting an unlimited number of users because they are saved in Cosmos DB.
 The users id, email and other claims are saved as text.
 The password is never saved needer in logs or in Cosmos DB.
 Instead, a hash of the password is saved along with the rest of the user information.

 ### Password hash